phoenix125/AtlasServerUpdateUtility/readme.txt

  INSTRUCTIONS
 --------------
 To shut down your server:
-- Right-click on the AtlasServerUpdateUtility icon in bottom right taskbar and select EXIT.
+- Right-click on the AtlasServerUpdateUtility (phoenix) icon in bottom right taskbar and select EXIT.
 To restart your server:
 - Run AtlasServerUpdateUtility.exe
+To send RCON message via web browser:
+- Enter the link into any web browser, http://ip:port/ServerPwd@RCON_Message  ex. http://8.8.8.8:57520/AdMiN_PaSsWoRd@SaveWorld
+- To send [space], use [%] without brackets.  ex. http://12.34.56.78:57520/AdMiN_PaSsWoRd@broadcast%Admin%Says%Hi

 -----------------
  TIPS & COMMENTS